 2. So that I can witness the little moments.

-Lord, help me to soak up these little moments of joy so that as my children grow, I will not have taken anything for granted.
-I realize that staying at home with my children and teaching them is a gift from You, and I pray for wisdom in how I structure our days.
-Help me to be intentional and grateful, for I know that this privilege is only for a short time, with Your blessing on us.
+Lord, help me to soak up these little moments of joy.
+So that as my children grow, I will not have taken anything for granted.
+I realize that staying at home with my children and teaching them is a gift from You.
+Therefore, I pray for wisdom in how I structure our days.
+Help me to be intentional and grateful.
+I know that this privilege is only for a short time, with Your blessing on us.
 Amen.